louismullie/temp-data/markdown_final/366f8c56-1ba5-4eeb-bfbb-76ac5fddd455.md

 - **Population**: The study included 795 patients (243 female, 552 male).
 The inclusion criteria were adult patients admitted to the ICU with severe community-acquired pneumonia.
 Key exclusion criteria included a "Do Not Intubate" (DNI) order, pneumonia caused by influenza, and septic shock.

 - **Interventions**:
-	- Hydrocortisone group: 400 patients received 200 mg of hydrocortisone daily for either 4 or 8 days, depending on clinical improvement, followed by tapering for a total of 8 or 14 days.
+	- **Hydrocortisone group**: 400 patients received 200 mg of hydrocortisone daily for either 4 or 8 days, depending on clinical improvement, followed by tapering for a total of 8 or 14 days.
-	- Placebo group: 395 patients received a matching placebo.
+	- **Placebo group**: 395 patients received a matching placebo.

 - **Primary outcome**: There was a significant decrease in death at day 28 in the hydrocortisone group (6.2% vs. 11.9%; absolute risk difference (ARD) -5.6, 95% CI -9.6 to -1.7).
 - **Secondary outcomes**: